etclabscore/jade/README.md

 Jade-*
 1. written in any language
-2. exposes json rpc with service discovery
 3. can be run via docker
 4. follows pristine
 5. Includes github pages / generated docs
-6. not dependent on each other (directly).
+6. not dependent on each other (directly). <-- Nice to have?

+Jade-*-rpc
-7. MUST expose methods via json rpc server
+1. MUST expose functionality provided by Jade-* via json rpc server
+2. exposes json rpc with service discovery

 Jade-*-client-{language}
 1. Library that implements a client to use the json rpc service.